Toronto WSIB Claim Denials and Appeals Lawyers

 When this happens, you are entitled to respond to the negative decision.
 These are the steps you should follow after receiving a WSIB denial:

-3. Contact a WSIB Lawyer: An experienced WSIB lawyer can provide legal guidance when it comes to your denial and how to address it.
+- Contact a WSIB Lawyer: An experienced WSIB appeal lawyer can provide legal guidance when it comes to your denial and how to address it.
 Having fought against similar denials before, they will understand what supplementary documentation you may be missing to set you up for a successful appeal.

-4. File an Objection: Using an Intent to Object form, you must notify the WSIB that you intend to object to the negative decision they issued.
+- File an Objection: Using an Intent to Object form, you must notify the WSIB that you intend to object to the negative decision they issued.
 For return-to-work decisions, your form must be submitted within 30 days.
 For other WSIB decisions, you may have up to 6 months.
-You will need to clearly outline the errors you believe to exist in the WSIB’s decision.
-An experienced lawyer can help you lay these out and respond to the initial rejection.
+You will need to clearly outline the errors you believe exist in the WSIB’s decision.
+A legal professional can help you lay these out and respond to the initial rejection.

 A WSIB appeal allows you to dispute your rejected WSIB claim.
 If you are successful, you will receive WSIB benefits or coverage for your workplace injury or illness.
-The appeals process can be complicated depending on the reason your initial application was denied and to what level you must escalate your case.
+The appeals process can be complicated, depending on the reason your initial application was denied and the level to which you must escalate your case.

 If you are appealing a WSIB claim denial, the steps include: